alicerunsonfedora/playgrounds-necessity-government/README.md

 If you're using a combination of iOS and macOS:
   * Swift Playgrounds (iPad only)
   * Xcode 8+ or any code editor

+## Copyright Notices
+This playground is licensed under the Apache 2.0 License and follows the terms and conditions of Apple's preceding Software License Agreement.